rsdoiel/antenna/archives/2025/planet_2025.26.md

 ---

-## Enlivened Oasis kick off reunion tour in Cardiff
+## Scroll with it: Here's how the Oasis gig unfolded

 date: 2025-07-04, from: RTÉ News

-Oasis have kicked off their long-awaited worldwide reunion tour in Cardiff, their first concert in almost 16 years.
-Follow the action live here.
+Oasis kicked off their long-awaited worldwide reunion tour in Cardiff, their first concert in almost 16 years, on Friday.
+Catch up on all the action from the night here...

 <br>